Conference on Measuring and Understanding the Distribution and Intra/Inter-Generational Mobility of Income and Wealth

 Using Tax Data to Better Capture Top Incomes in Official UK Inequality Statistics

-Discussant: Alexander Yuskavage, Department of the Treasury
+Discussant: Alexander Yuskavage, U.S. Department of the Treasury

 3:20 pm